rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ### Exhaustive case analysis

+`match` enforces exhaustive case analysis, which helps catch bugs in program logic and ensures that the value of a match expression is well-defined.

-One important method of analytical thinking is case analysis: Dividing a problem into some number of separate cases, and then analyzing each case individually.
+Case analysis is an important problem solving technique: Dividing a problem into some number of separate cases, and then analyzing each case individually.

 For this method of problem solving to work, the cases must be